-The ACA is in place and individuals who failed to obtain required health care coverage in 2014 may be subject to a penalty that will be calculated on their 2014 federal income tax return.
-The consequence of not being covered is a penalty, calculated one of two ways.
+The ACA is still in place and individuals who failed to obtain required health care coverage in 2018 may still be subject to a penalty that will be calculated on their 2018 federal income tax return.
+The elimination of the individual mandate is not effective until 2019.
+The consequence of not being covered in 2018 is a penalty, calculated one of two ways.
 The higher of the two applies:

 If you do not currently have coverage, the open enrollment period through the Marketplace is closed.
 Insurance can still be obtained through private entities.
 Some individuals qualify for special enrollment even after the Marketplace is closed if they have a “qualifying life event” like changes to family size.
 You may be exempt from the individual responsibility payment if one of the following applies: